Shetland Autumn Birding

 An example of itinerary

-The holiday begins on Friday evening when we meet and greet at the Sumburgh Hotel where we check in for the evening.
+The holiday begins on Saturday evening when we meet and greet at the airport and are transferred to the Sumburgh Hotel where we check in for the evening.
 Over dinner we will enthuse over what awe inspiring possibilities of birds which may feature in over the week ahead and indeed recount the birds that have in the past.

-We begin on Saturday by exploring the southern end of the Shetland mainland and some of the best birding hotspots before making our way north.
-The route to Unst, our base for the rest of the week and most northerly island, will be chosen to take advantage of the birding opportunities on offer and maximize our chances of connecting with any good birds on offer.
-When we arrive in Unst we check into the comfortable and well-appointed Saxavord Resort.
+We then journey on to Unst, our base for the rest of the week and most Northerly Island, will be chosen to take advantage of the birding opportunities on offer and maximize our chances of connecting with any good birds on offer.
+When we arrive in Unst we check into the comfortable and well-appointed Saxa Vord resort.

 For the next few days we are arguably in one of the best possible positions to relish the exciting possibilities of both finding our own birds and connect with the best of the news when we need to.
 Unst is a spectacular island that serves as the first landfall for tired migrants crossing the North Sea.
 Unst is undoubtedly one of the premier rarity hotspots in Britain, and each year attracts a wealth of species from both east and west.

-From Unst we have the great advantage of being able to island hop to the neighbouring island of Fetlar, another stunning island which, as well as boasting an impressive list of rare migrants during spring and autumn, is famous for its nesting Red-necked Phalaropes and the Snowy Owls which bred there in the 1960s and 1970s.
-Similarly Yell can also offer good potential and receives the least coverage out of all the isles.
+From Unst we have the great advantage of being able to island hop to the neighbouring island of Fetlar, another stunning island which, which boasting an impressive list of migrants and rarities during spring and autumn, Similarly Yell can also offer good potential and receives the least coverage out of all the isles.